April 3, 2026

 For the "we eat dinner every night" cook

 - A really good pepper mill.
-The Peugeot mills are the genre's default for a reason; the cheap ones grind unevenly.
+Peugeot mills earn their reputation; the cheap ones grind unevenly.
+Find it on Amazon →

 - A subscription to a spice-of-the-month club.
 Diaspora Co., Burlap & Barrel, and Oaktown Spice all have subscriptions that introduce a new spice every month with a card explaining how to use it.